Conorjbr/rock-paper-scissors/README.md

  Style.css

 #### Javascript
-JS code was tested with JShint Javascript cose quality tool.
+JS code was tested with JShint Javascript code quality tool.
 13 errors were shown in the test result as follows

 ![Alt text](testing/jshint-testing-i.jpg)